Steeped in history

 Until the early 1960’s the resources of the Jewish Youth Fund were primarily used to purchase or build premises for Jewish youth work at the request of individual organisations.
 Low interest loans were made to the clubs, youth movements and organisations in return for the premises’ freeholds.

-As the Jewish community changed and moved to new areas, most of the original premises were sold and those sales proceeds now form the basis of the Jewish Youth Fund capital funds.
+As the Jewish community changed and moved to new areas, most of the original premises were sold and those sales proceeds now form the basis of the Jewish Youth Fund's capital funds.
 Skeet Hill House is the sole remaining property.